University of Southern California Scholarships (2025–2026)

 USC’s flagship scholarships are its most competitive, nationally recognized merit awards.
 These programs cover anywhere from half to full tuition and are reserved for a small percentage of top applicants.
 Students must apply by USC’s early scholarship deadlines (Nov 1 or Dec 1 depending on program) to be considered.

 Note: These are USC’s flagship scholarships.
 They are highly competitive and awarded to a small portion of admitted students each year.
-They cannot be stacked with each other; USC awards the single highest-value scholarship if a student qualifies for more than one.
+Only one flagship scholarship may be held; highest-value award supersedes all others.

 Flagship Scholarship FAQ (Competitive Awards)